orientechnologies/orientdb-docs/Functions.md

 ## Where are my functions saved?

-Functions are saved in the database using the **OFunction** class and the following properties:
+Functions are saved in the database using the `OFunction` class and the following properties:
-- **name**, as the name of the function
+- `name`, as the name of the function
-- **code**, as the code to execute
+- `code`, as the code to execute
-- **parameters**, as an optional EMBEDDEDLIST of String containing the parameter names if any
+- `parameters`, as an optional `EMBEDDEDLIST` of String containing the parameter names if any
-- **idempotent**, tells if the function is idempotent, namely if it changes the database.
-Read-only functions are idempotent.
-This is needed to avoid calling non-idempotent functions using the HTTP GET method
+- `idempotent`, tells if the function is `idempotent`, namely if it changes the database.
+Read-only functions are `idempotent`.
+This is needed to avoid calling non-`idempotent` functions using the HTTP GET method

 ### Concurrent editing